BeatrisIlieva/django-gems/README.md

 </p>

 ## Introduction
-*Welcome to our Online Jewelry Store built with Django!
+*Welcome to our Online Jewelry Store!
 This web application serves as a platform for showcasing and selling a stunning collection of exquisite jewelry.
 With a user-friendly interface and seamless navigation, customers can explore, select, and purchase their favorite pieces effortlessly..*

 <p align="right" dir="auto"><a href="#djangoe-commercewebsite">Back To Top</a></p>